Unsubscribes and double opt-in

 Removed No Manually removed by an admin.

-* Regular campaigns and standard workflow emails skip unsubscribed contacts, but workflows triggered by the Unsubscribe event itself — for example a "sorry to see you go" survey — will still fire for them.
-That's the only category of message an unsubscribed contact can receive.
+The one exception: regular campaigns and ordinary automation emails skip unsubscribed contacts, but an email automation whose trigger is When a user unsubscribes — a "sorry to see you go" survey, for example — still runs for them.
+That is the only category of message an unsubscribed contact can receive.

 A note on the New state: newly imported contacts briefly pass through an internal New state before a background check moves them to Verified or Unverified, depending on whether Send verification email was toggled on during import.
 You may briefly see this state in the dashboard right after a large import — it's expected and resolves on its own within a few seconds.